 Showcasing our winning projects

 The Queen’s Anniversary Prize recognised the University’s excellence and leadership in archaeology across a number of projects, from the virtual rebuilding of ancient monuments to supporting displaced people in the Middle East.
 We will be putting the spotlight on each of these projects.

 The Stonehenge Hidden Landscapes project literally turned its back on the stones and realised that they stood in a vast area that had to provide context for the monument.
-The team scaled up its approach in an unprecedented way to cover an area of 26.2 square kilometres, and to search such an area effectively applied techniques that it had developed over several years.
+The team scaled up its approach to cover an area of 26.2 square kilometres, and applied techniques that it had developed over several years.

 The University’s archaeological research not only continues to open further the window on the past but is having a direct impact on societies and people now and for the future.
 These include Augmenting Jordanian Heritage and the BReaTHe projects in Jordan.

 The Curious Travellers project has combined archaeological data with a resource that exists in abundance – the pictures of millions of tourists and locals worldwide.
 Together, these resources have created 3D models of ancient monuments and sites, placing them in their context and providing a legacy.

 The University of Bradford won a Queen's Anniversary Prize for Higher and Further Education in 2015, its first, for world-leading work to improve the lives of people living with dementia.